0LNetworkCommunity/documentation/docs/validators/vfn-setup.md

 ```

 Note:
-Your VFN will use your validator as an upstream without an identity, while the public network will use the identity file
+Your VFN will use your validator as an upstream without an identity, while the public network will use the identity file.

-#### Issue the On-Chain Configuration
+### Issue the On-Chain Configuration

 From your VFN, take note of the public IPv4 address
 ``` bash
 curl ipinfo.io
 ```

-Take note of your full_node_network_public_key
+Take note of your `full_node_network_public_key`
 ``` bash
 grep full_node_network_public_key ~/.libra/public-keys.yaml

 # example: full_node_network_public_key: "0xabcdyourvfnpublickey"
 ```

-On both Validator and VFN machines, make sure the operator.yaml is configured with VN and VFN's IP address and separate public keys
+On both Validator and VFN machines, make sure the `operator.yaml` is configured with VN and VFN's IP address and separate public keys
 ``` bash
 nano ~/.libra/operator.yaml
 ```

-On both Validator and VFN machines, make sure the operator.yaml is configured with VFN's public key and ip address
+On both Validator and VFN machines, make sure the `operator.yaml` is configured with VFN's public key and ip address
 ``` bash
 nano ~/.libra/operator.yaml
 ```

-On both machines, the config in operator.yaml should be complete with separate Validator and VFN keys and IPs
+On both machines, the config in `operator.yaml` should be complete with separate Validator and VFN keys and IPs
 ``` yaml
 validator_network_public_key: "0xthiswasalreadysetpublickey"
 validator_host: